Virtual Accounting

 • Import of goods

-Additionally, if the buyer deducted TDS under Section 194Q, TCS was not applicable—TDS always took precedence.
+Additionally, if the buyer deducted TDS under Section 194Q of the Income Tax Act, TCS was not applicable.
+TDS always took precedence.

 TCS Rate on Sale of Goods

-The TCS rate under Section 206C(1H) was relatively simple to understand.
-After the buyers’ total purchases in a year exceeded ₹50 lakh, the sellers had to collect TCS at 0.1% of the amount that was above ₹50 lakh.
+The TCS rate under Section 206C(1H) was relatively simple.
+After the buyers' total purchases in a year exceeded ₹50 lakh, the sellers had to collect TCS at 0.1% of the amount above ₹50 lakh.
 This rate was applicable when the buyer had given a valid PAN or Aadhaar and the payment was made towards the sale of goods.

-In the case when the buyer did not furnish PAN or Aadhaar, the TCS rate was raised significantly up to 1%, in accordance with the Income Tax Act provisions which are applicable to non-compliant buyers at a higher rate.
-The reason behind such a large number of searches for the phrases “tcs rate on sale of goods” and “rate of tcs on sale of goods” is that many businesses failed to recognize this difference.
+When the buyer did not furnish PAN or Aadhaar, the TCS rate increased significantly to 1%.
+This is in accordance with Income Tax Act provisions which apply a higher rate for non compliant buyers.
+The large number of searches for phrases like "tcs rate on sale of goods" and "rate of tcs on sale of goods" reflects that many businesses failed to recognize this difference.

 Practically, it implied:

-• The value of goods was used to verify the existence of the threshold (₹50 lakh).
+• The value of goods was used to verify whether the threshold (₹50 lakh) had been crossed.

 • The TCS amount (0.1% or 1%) was calculated on the payment received, which in most cases was inclusive of GST.

-This twofold regulation was the source of confusion among accountants and business owners.
+This twofold regulation was a common source of confusion among accountants and business owners.

 How to Calculate TCS on Sale of Goods (With Examples)

-Although the rule itself was simple, most confusion around TCS came from its calculation — especially when buyers crossed the ₹50 lakh annual threshold through multiple transactions.
-The law required TCS to be collected only on the amount exceeding ₹50 lakh, and this applied on a per-buyer, per-year basis.
-Here’s how the calculation works in real scenarios.
+Although the rule itself was simple, most confusion around TCS came from its calculation.
+This was especially true when buyers crossed the ₹50 lakh annual threshold through multiple transactions.
+The law required TCS to be collected only on the amount exceeding ₹50 lakh, and this applied on a per buyer, per year basis.
+Here's how the calculation works in real scenarios.

 Example 1: Buyer Crosses the ₹50 Lakh Threshold